UCSD-ECEMAE-148/spring-2023-final-project-team-8/README.md

 ## Team 8 | UCSD ECE/MAE 148: Autonomous Vehicle
 Mekhi Ellington (ECE) | Mikhail Rossoshanskiy (ECE) | Dehao Lin (MAE) | Sankalp Kaushik (MAE)

-## 🤓 Project Overview and learning outcomes
+## 🤓 Project Overview
 We are building a laser-guided GPS mapper robot that functions as a cat.

 ## :octocat: Key Features
 Our robot has two main features: 1.
 Interactive control with laser; 2.
 Collecting the route data.
 That means we can guide the robot with a laser pointer, just like how we play with cats.
-Meanwhile, the robot will Theses two features are achieved b
-GitHub is a way to use the same power of Git all online with an easy-to-use interface.
-It’s used across the software world and beyond to collaborate and maintain the history of projects.

-GitHub is home to some of the most advanced technologies in the world.
-Whether you're visualizing data or building a new game, there's a whole community and set of tools on GitHub that can get you to the next step.
-This course starts with the basics of GitHub, but we'll dig into the rest later.
+The robot automatically collects location data while operating, and will save the location data for mapping around the area.
+To achieve these two features, we focused our work on our VESC module, GNSS module, and OAKD Lite Camera module.

-## :octocat: Understanding the GitHub flow
+### :octocat: Understanding the GitHub flow

 The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.